 Fortunately, the appearance of scars can be improved with a range of cosmetic treatments.
 The most appropriate type of treatment will depend on the type, degree, and extent of the scarring and on the patient's treatment goals and concerns.

 Scars can be unsightly, but something can be done about it.
 A range of treatments are available to reduce the appearance of all types of scars, and in some cases, make them disappear entirely.
-If you have scars that bother you, contact Dr. Hassan Al-Abdulla Medical Center to learn more about how we can help.
+If you have scars that bother you, contact contact our skin doctors to learn more about how we can help.

 While acne is a condition that is prevalent for many teenagers, it is a skin concern that can also extend into adulthood.
 It is a complex problem that occurs for numerous reasons, including the buildup of bacteria, an increase in oil production and the irregular shedding of dead skin cells.